Gen-AI-In-Software-Development/List-Of-Units/Unit21-Data-Structures-And-Algorithms/README.md

 Examine each value in the array (or list) to find the largest value.
 Then, swap that largest value with the value in the first slot of the array.
 The largest value is now in the first slot.

 Examine each value in the array after the first slot to find the largest of the remaining values.
 Then, swap that largest remaining value with the value in the second slot of the array.
-The second largest value is now in the second slot.
+The second largest value is now in the second slot, and the largest value remains in the first slot.

 Repeat this plan for the third slot: the third largest value is now in the third slot.
 And so forth.